EndPointCorp/end-point-blog/2014/04/23/dictionary-comprehensions-in-python.html.md

 { d['id']:d for d in data }.values()
 ```

 The above code creates a dictionary with key, which is the field I want to use for uniqueness, and the whole dictionary as value.
 The dictionary then contains only one entry for each key.
-The values() function is used to get only values, as I don't need the key:value mappings any more.
+The values() function is used to get only values, as I don’t need the key:value mappings any more.